 Young native English speaking teachers’ identity transition in Korean Schools

-My research project will focus on the native English speaking student-teachers in Korean governmental training programme and in the actual language teaching practice.
+My research project focused on the native English speaking student-teachers in Korean governmental training programme and in the actual language teaching practice.
 I strongly believe that all novice teachers undergo development as a teacher.
 With some interventions such as participation in governmental training programme and exposure to real teaching circumstance, the process of development as a teacher and identity transition process could be accelerated and vice versa.
-I will focus on the participants’ point of view and their experiences in Korean context.
-The purpose of this project is to highlight the novice student-teachers’ identity development as English teachers in Korea and as one of the members of Korean society.
+I focused on the participants’ point of view and their experiences in Korean context.
+The purpose of this project was to highlight the novice student-teachers’ identity development as English teachers in Korea and as one of the members of Korean society.

 - post colonialism

 - Linguistic imperialism